jornverhoeven/adrian/README.md

 ## Results

 ### Scenario 1
+In this scenario, no external changes are made to the infrastructure.
+The purpose of this scenario is to see how the system behaves when no changes are made.

 ![damage](graphs/scenario-1/damage.png)
+_Fig.
+1: This graph shows the overall damage of the system in the scenario where no changes are made overtime._

 ![messages](graphs/scenario-1/messages.png)
+_Fig.
+2: Graph showing the total amount of messages sent between agents in the scenario where no changes are made overtime._

 ![adaptations](graphs/scenario-1/adaptations.png)
+_Fig.
+3: Graph showing the total amount of adaptations applied by agents in the scenario where no changes are made overtime._

 ![unique-risks](graphs/scenario-1/unique-risks.png)
+_Fig.
+4: Graph showing the number of unique risks detected by agents in the scenario where no changes are made overtime._

 ![remaining-risks](graphs/scenario-1/remaining-risks.png)
+_Fig.
+5: Graph showing the number of remaining risks in the infrastructure in the scenario where no changes are made overtime._

 ![auctioning-time](graphs/scenario-1/auctioning-time.png)
+_Fig.
+6: Graph showing the sum of time spent auctioning by agents in the scenario where no changes are made overtime._

 ![adapting-time](graphs/scenario-1/adapting-time.png)
+_Fig.
+7: Graph showing the sum of time spent adapting by agents in the scenario where no changes are made overtime._

 ### Scenario 2
+This scenario introduces a risk to the infrastructure after 180 seconds.
+The purpose of this scenario is to see how the system behaves when a new risk is introduced.

 ![damage](graphs/scenario-2/damage.png)
+_Fig.
+8: This graph shows the overall damage of the system in the risk introduction scenario.
+The damage is shown for each of the three strategies.
+The vertical lines indicate the time at which a risk is introduced._

 ![messages](graphs/scenario-2/messages.png)
+_Fig.
+9: Graph showing the total amount of messages sent between agents in the risk introduction scenario._

 ![adaptations](graphs/scenario-2/adaptations.png)
+_Fig.
+10: Graph showing the total amount of adaptations applied by agents in the risk introduction scenario._

 ![unique-risks](graphs/scenario-2/unique-risks.png)
+_Fig.
+11: Graph showing the number of unique risks detected by agents in the risk introduction scenario._

 ![remaining-risks](graphs/scenario-2/remaining-risks.png)
+_Fig.
+12: Graph showing the number of remaining risks in the infrastructure in the risk introduction scenario._

 ![auctioning-time](graphs/scenario-2/auctioning-time.png)
+_Fig.
+13: Graph showing the sum of time spent auctioning by agents in the risk introduction scenario._

 ![adapting-time](graphs/scenario-2/adapting-time.png)
+_Fig.
+14: Graph showing the sum of time spent adapting by agents in the risk introduction scenario._

 ### Scenario 3
+This scenario introduces a new infrastructure node every 30 seconds.
+The purpose of this scenario is to see how the system behaves when the infrastructure is growing.

 ![damage](graphs/scenario-3/damage.png)
+_Fig.
+15: This graph shows the overall damage of the system in the infrastructure growth scenario.
+The damage is shown for each of the three strategies.
+The vertical lines indicate the time at which a new infrastructure node is introduced._

 ![messages](graphs/scenario-3/messages.png)
+_Fig.
+16: Graph showing the total amount of messages sent between agents in the infrastructure growth scenario._

 ![adaptations](graphs/scenario-3/adaptations.png)
+_Fig.
+17: Graph showing the total amount of adaptations applied by agents in the infrastructure growth scenario._

 ![unique-risks](graphs/scenario-3/unique-risks.png)
+_Fig.
+18: Graph showing the number of unique risks detected by agents in the infrastructure growth scenario._

 ![remaining-risks](graphs/scenario-3/remaining-risks.png)
+_Fig.
+19: Graph showing the number of remaining risks in the infrastructure in the infrastructure growth scenario._

 ![auctioning-time](graphs/scenario-3/auctioning-time.png)
+_Fig.
+20: Graph showing the sum of time spent auctioning by agents in the infrastructure growth scenario._

 ![adapting-time](graphs/scenario-3/adapting-time.png)
+_Fig.
+21: Graph showing the sum of time spent adapting by agents in the infrastructure growth scenario._

 ### Scenario 4
+This scenario removes an existing infrastructure node after 30 seconds, and adds the node back into the infrastructure after another 30 seconds.
+This is repeated twice.
+The purpose of this scenario is to see how the system behaves when the infrastructure (connection) is unstable.

 ![damage](graphs/scenario-4/damage.png)
+_Fig.
+22: This graph shows the overall damage of the system in the unstable infrastructure scenario.
+The damage is shown for each of the three strategies.
+The vertical lines indicate the time at which an infrastructure node is removed and added back._

 ![messages](graphs/scenario-4/messages.png)
+_Fig.
+23: Graph showing the total amount of messages sent between agents in the unstable infrastructure scenario._

 ![adaptations](graphs/scenario-4/adaptations.png)
+_Fig.
+24: Graph showing the total amount of adaptations applied by agents in the unstable infrastructure scenario._

 ![unique-risks](graphs/scenario-4/unique-risks.png)
+_Fig.
+25: Graph showing the number of unique risks detected by agents in the unstable infrastructure scenario._

 ![remaining-risks](graphs/scenario-4/remaining-risks.png)
+_Fig.
+26: Graph showing the number of remaining risks in the infrastructure in the unstable infrastructure scenario._

 ![auctioning-time](graphs/scenario-4/auctioning-time.png)
+_Fig.
+27: Graph showing the sum of time spent auctioning by agents in the unstable infrastructure scenario._

 ![adapting-time](graphs/scenario-4/adapting-time.png)
+_Fig.
+28: Graph showing the sum of time spent adapting by agents in the unstable infrastructure scenario._

 ### Miscellaneous
 ![small-infrastructures](graphs/small-infra.png)
+_Fig.
+29: This graph shows the overall damage on a small infrastructure containing 4 nodes.
+This shows the overhead that comes with the time spent on auctioning for smaller infrastructures._

 ![consistency](graphs/consistency.png)
+_Fig.
+30: This graph shows multiple runs using the same scenario.
+The purpose of this graph is to show the consistency of the system._